ottenwbe/pi-jenkins-ssh-agent/README.md

 # pi-jenkins-ssh-agent
 A Docker ssh agent for Jenkins that runs on Raspberry Pis (ARM).
-This docker image is based on Jenkin's [docker-ssh-slave](https://github.com/jenkinsci/docker-ssh-slave).
+The ssh agent's docker image is based on Jenkin's [docker-ssh-slave](https://github.com/jenkinsci/docker-ssh-slave).

 ## Docker Images